Lys Gracieux

 Lys Gracieux ('リスグラシュー, foaled 18 January 2014) is a champion Japanese Thoroughbred racehorse.
 As a two-year-old in 2016 she showed top-class form, winning two of her four starts (including the Artemis Stakes) and finished second in the Hanshin Juvenile Fillies.
 In the following year she failed to win but was placed in several major races including the Oka Sho and the Shuka Sho.
 As a four-year-old she won the Tokyo Shimbun Hai and the Queen Elizabeth II Cup as well as running second in the Victoria Mile and the Hong Kong Vase and was awarded the JRA Award for Best Older Filly or Mare.
-In 2019 she had her most successful season as she took the Takarazuka Kinen in Japan and the Cox Plate in Australia before ending her track career with a victory in the Arima Kinen.
-She was the 2019 Japanese Horse of the Year and 2019 Best Older Filly or Mare.
+In 2019, she had easily her most successful season, as she took the Takarazuka Kinen in Japan and the Cox Plate in Australia, and finished her racing career with a five length margin of victory in the Arima Kinen.
+She was awarded the 2019 Japanese Horse of the Year and was again awarded Best Older Filly or Mare.
 Lys Gracieux is one of the three highest earning racehorses in the world among the racehorses born in 2014, along with Thunder Snow and Enable.

 Background

 Lys Gracieux is a dark bay or brown mare with a white blaze and a white sock on her left hind leg bred in Japan by Northern Farm.
 During her racing career she was trained by Yoshito Yahagi and raced in the green, white and red colours of the Northern Farm affiliate U Carrot Farm.

-She was from the seventh crop of foals sired by Heart's Cry a horse whose wins included the Arima Kinen and the Dubai Sheema Classic.
+She was from the seventh crop of foals sired by Heart's Cry, a horse whose wins included the Arima Kinen and the Dubai Sheema Classic.
 His other foals have included Admire Rakti, Just A Way and Suave Richard.
 Lys Gracieux's dam, Liliside showed high-class form on the track in France, winning five of her eleven starts including four Listed races.
 She was descended from the French broodmare Doublure whose other descendants have included Greek Money, Shirley Heights, Pentire and Divine Proportions.